 Iain Levine teaches “Human Rights Research and Reporting.”

-In the late 1990s, Levine worked as Amnesty International’s representative at the United Nations where he was responsible for driving the organization’s advocacy agenda with the UN system at a time of enormous change, particularly at the Security Council.
+In the late 1990s, he worked as Amnesty International’s representative at the United Nations where he was responsible for driving the organization’s advocacy agenda with the UN system at a time of enormous change, particularly at the Security Council.